ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/README.md

 ## TODO List

 - Add dark mode for cgit.
-- Containerize i2pd and the Tor daemon because why not.
 - Peertube or something else for my videos.
 - Add custom homepage.
 - If moved to a VPS, add access from the regular Clearnet and Yggdrasil.